 - Steroid injections

-- And in cases of severe neurological symptoms surgery
+- And in cases of severe neurological symptoms, surgery

 A word of caution to anyone experiencing cervical spondylosis/arthritis in the neck.
-Cervical traction should only be done under direct supervision of a medical professional!
+Cervical traction should only be done under the direct supervision of a medical professional!
 Even at home units leave the potential for serious harm and should only be used under a professional’s guidance.
 The infomercials and online ads make it look easy to use, but please check with your healthcare provider to see if this treatment is right for you.

 Neck Pain and Whiplash